Meet the team

-The Churches Conservation Trust is a registered charity governed by a Board of Trustees, which is chaired by Peter Ainsworth.
+The Churches Conservation Trust is a registered charity governed by a Board of Trustees.

-The Board delegates day-to-day management of the charity to the Chief Executive, Peter Aiers.
-He leads a small senior management team who themselves manage around 50 (full time equivalent) staff working in national and regional teams.
+The Board delegates day-to-day management of the charity to the Chief Executive who leads a small senior management team who themselves manage around 50 (full time equivalent) staff working in national and regional teams.

 The staff are from many professional backgrounds and are responsible for ensuring that our churches are in good repair and open to the public.
 They support over 1,000 regular volunteers and manage a wide range of projects and events.

 Liz was appointed Chair of CCT's Board of Trustees in January 2022.

 Liz was Chief Executive of the British Property Federation for thirteen years until her retirement in 2014.
 She was awarded a CBE in 2008 for services to the property industry.
 Liz has been a member of CCT’s Board of Trustees since October 2013, supporting and guiding the Trust through periods of change and growth.
 Since 2017 Liz additionally acted as Chair of the Finance, and Comittee Audit and also serves as a Director and Chair of CCTEL.